Types of committees

 Parent committees delegate responsibilities and key projects to 'reporting committees' (technically sub-committees).

-Committees that do not report to parent committees are known as 'other committees' or 'standing committees'.
+Committees that do not report to parent committees are known as 'other committees'.

 Some of these committees may have delegations to make their own decisions.